ADRIANSIMO2008/IntraChat/README.md

 - Best suited for internal networks (school, workplace, LAN)
 - All messages are monitored and system notifications are automated
+- Default user is System and password is system

 ---